-Students are advised to consult the university's website for course offerings, keeping in mind that CSU IP students are limited to the disciplines indicated below, and sometimes to courses for international students.
+Students select courses offered only at the Summerstrand (South) Campus except in some instances when this is not possible and modules in the student's area of study is not available at the Summerstrand Campus.
+Students are advised to consult the university's website for course offerings, keeping in mind that CSU IP students are limited to the disciplines indicated in the following table, and sometimes to courses for international students.